Transportation in Edmonton: Highways

 Edmonton is connected to British Columbia and Saskatchewan via the Yellowhead Highway (Highway 16, or Yellowhead Trail within city limits), and to Calgary and Red Deer via the Queen Elizabeth II Highway (known as Calgary Trail (southbound) or Gateway Boulevard (northbound) within city limits, on the alignment of the former Calgary and Edmonton Trail).

+Freeways

+Anthony Henday Drive is a main freeway that encircles the city which was completed in 2016.
+Whitemud Drive is an east–west freeway in the southern part of the city within the bounds of the Henday.
+Sherwood Park Freeway is a 7.1 km freeway in east Edmonton.
+Yellowhead Trail, a major east-west road in north Edmonton, is currently being upgraded to a full controlled-access road which 0 at-grade intersection will be present.

 Anthony Henday Drive

 Anthony Henday Drive (Highway 216) is a 78 km ring road encircling the City of Edmonton completed on October 1, 2016.
 In a clockwise direction, the 78 km of free-flowing road spans from the Yellowhead Trail (Highway 16)/Meridian Street in the east to Manning Drive Highway 15 in the northeast.
 The southeast leg from Calgary Trail/Gateway Boulevard to Highway 14 opened on October 23, 2007.

 The northwest leg of Anthony Henday Drive from Yellowhead Trail in the west to Manning Drive in the northeast opened on November 1, 2011.
 The remaining 9 km leg in the northeast, from Manning Drive to the Yellowhead Highway in east Edmonton, began construction in 2012, and was completed on October 1, 2016.